 - Excellent source of choline

-- Formula contains NO: Gluten, Dairy, Sugar, or Hexane
+- The formula contains NO: Gluten, Dairy, Sugar, or Hexane

 - Approved for Zone/Paleo diets

-- Certificate of analysis is available from the LivOn Lab per request
+- A certificate of analysis is available from the LivOn Lab per request

-Add a small amount of water or favorite cold beverage and consume.
+Add a small amount of water or your favorite cold beverage and consume.

 Cons: more expensive than most brands.
 Contains soy because it has phospholipids in it.

 What is L carnitine?

 L carnitine is an amino acid compound that is made from two essential amino acids called lysine and methionine.
 These form amino acids can be low with people on restrictive diets, especially vegans.